 Every business major completes an internship as a graduation requirement.
 This practical, hands-on work experience strengthens resumes and confirms career interests, and often leads to full-time jobs.
-Most internships are paid, usually $13-$20 per hour, and many also pay travel/lodging.
-Students can also earn up to four units of academic credit.
-A majority of internships are completed in the summer but some local internships occur during the school year.
+Most internships are well paid and students can earn up to four units of academic credit.
+A majority of internships are completed in the summer but some internships occur during the school year as well.

-Internships are available in accounting, finance, management, marketing, law, and general business operations at a variety of organizations, including Fortune 500 corporations, local small businesses, hospitals, federal/state governments, and other nonprofits.
-Recent internship placements include Disney, 21st Century Fox, Nike, Key Technology, Baker Boyer Bank, Washington State Legislature, U.S. Senate . . . and at a variety of other businesses and nonprofits.
+Internships are available in accounting, finance, information systems, management, marketing, law, and general business operations at a variety of organizations, including Fortune 500 corporations, local small businesses, hospitals, federal/state governments, and other nonprofits.
+Recent internship placements include Disney, 21st Century Fox, Nike, Key Technology, Baker Boyer Bank, Advent Health, GC Auditing Service, Washington State Legislature, U.S. Senate . . . and at a variety of other businesses and nonprofits.

 According to the 2018 NACE Job Outlook, nine of the top 10 in-demand entry-level positions in 2018 were for business majors.
 Over 95% of WWU business majors are placed in jobs or graduate schools within 12 months of graduation.